You’ll love this beautiful lemon lime tart, bursting with tart citrus flavor and encased in an irresistible shortbread crust!

 Isn’t this a beautiful dessert?
 I love how tart pans make a dessert look so fancy.
 Take a regular shortbread crust and press it into a tart pan with its fluted edges and wowza! it’s an elegant creation.

 Lemony desserts are so refreshing.
-I love this lemon pudding and adorable lemon parfaits.
+I love this lemon pudding (unbelievably it has only 3 ingredients!) and adorable lemon parfaits.
 When I want a really spectacular lemon dessert, I go for layer cake with homemade lemon filling and lemon cream cheese frosting.

 You’ll love this lemon lime tart, too.
 It’s pretty much lemon bars dressed up in a tart pan.
 I like the combination of lemon and lime, too, for a little extra pizzazz!